 In that controversial epistle, commonly called First Corinthians, Paul deals with a variety of church problems.
-They were problems conveyed to the apostle via the reports of others (1 Corinthians 1:11), and concerning which the Corinthian saints had inquired of their “father” in the gospel (7:1; 4:15).
+They were problems conveyed to the apostle through the reports of others (1 Cor.
+1:11) and concerning which the Corinthian saints had inquired of their “father” in the gospel (1 Cor.
+7:1; 4:15).

-There were factions at Corinth that revolved around “hero” adulation, i.e., loyalty to men (1:12).
+There were factions at Corinth that revolved around hero adulation (i.e., loyalty to men, 1 Cor.
+1:12).
 Some were infected with jealousy and strife and were hardly discernible from the wranglers of the world.
-There were insensitive people who pursued their differences in the civil courts, much to the embarrassment of the cause of Christ (6:1ff).
+There were insensitive people who pursued their differences in the civil courts, much to the embarrassment of the cause of Christ (1 Cor.
+6:1ff).

-Some brethren had little regard for the consciences of the weak, insisting on their “liberty,” and wounding others, e.g., in the matter of eating meats (8:1ff).
-Those who were more affluent discriminated against the poor in those “love feasts” that characterized the Corinthian assemblies (11:20).
+Some brethren had little regard for those with weak consciences, insisting on their liberty and wounding others (e.g., eating meat; cf. 1 Cor.
+8:1ff).
+Those who were more affluent discriminated against the poor in those “love feasts” that characterized the Corinthian assemblies (1 Cor.
+11:20).
 The context of chapters 12-14 suggests there was discord as a result of the abuse of spiritual gifts.
-Some denied the doctrine of the bodily resurrection at the end of time, while others maintained it (15:12).
-This was a church riddled with division.
+Some denied the doctrine of the bodily resurrection at the end of time, while others maintained it (1 Cor.
+15:12).